Flow (psychology): Effects

-Positive affect and life satisfaction
+Satisfaction

-Flow is an innately positive experience; it is known to "produce intense feelings of enjoyment".
+Flow is an innately positive experience known to "produce intense feelings of enjoyment".
 An experience that is so enjoyable should lead to positive affect and happiness in the long run.
-Also, Csikszentmihályi stated that happiness is derived from personal development and growth – and flow situations permit the experience of personal development.
+Also, Csikszentmihályi stated that happiness is derived from personal development and growth– and flow situations permit the experience of personal development.

 Several studies found that flow experiences and positive affect go hand in hand, and that challenges and skills above the individual's average foster positive affect.
 However, the causal processes underlying those relationships remain unclear at present.

 Performance and learning

 Flow experiences imply a growth principle.
 When one is in a flow state, they are working to master the activity at hand.
 To maintain that flow state, one must seek increasingly greater challenges.
 Attempting these new, difficult challenges stretches one's skills.
 One emerges from such a flow experience with a bit of personal growth and great "feelings of competence and efficacy".
 By increasing time spent in flow, intrinsic motivation and self-directed learning also increases.

-Flow has a documented correlation with high performance in the fields of artistic and scientific creativity, teaching, learning, and sports;

-Flow has been linked to persistence and achievement in activities while also helping to lower anxiety during various activities and raise self-esteem.